Unleash/proxy-client-react/README.md

 The examples below are tailored towards Next.js, but you should be able to adopt them to other settings.

-If you want to use this client to evaluate feature client-side, then you need to provide an alternative implementation of `fetch`, using the configuration's `fetch` property, and a storage provider, using the `storageProvider` property.
+If you want to use this client to evaluate features server-side, then you need to provide an alternative implementation of `fetch`, using the configuration's `fetch` property, and a storage provider, using the `storageProvider` property.
 By default, this client tries to use `window.fetch` to retrieve toggles for evaluation and `window.localStorage` as a storage provider, but `window` isn't available during server-side rendering.

 ### Prefetching toggles (Next.js)